Pharoah0/Data-Engineering-with-Apache-Airflow-Snowflake-DBT-Cosmos/README.md

 An analysis is needed for

 ## Data Preparation
+I generated 3 sample CSV files to operate DBT on.
+Within DBT, we created transformation & analysis models, which will create new tables from our data to explore.

 ## Methods Used
 I created a DBT User, a DBT dev role, a custom warehouse & custom database on Snowflake.

-I set up the Astro development environment within a local repository, complete with Cosmos & Airflow incorporated.
-Within the dags folder, I also installed a DBT environment containing all the data needed to execute this project.
+I set up the Astro development environment within a local repository, with Cosmos & Airflow incorporated.
+I also installed a DBT environment within the dags folder containing all the data needed to execute this project.
 You can find all relevant files here.

 ## Discoveries made
 I discovered that many inner workings & dependencies can cause conflict between Airflow & DBT.
 Utilizing Cosmos to manage DBT objects as Airflow DAGs is a massive time saver, and we all can get remarkably creative with how we incorporate DBT projects with Airflow & keep them within scope.